AlecMcG99/dnd-notes/Session notes/Alec/Session 1.md

 Man burst into bar crying about his boy getting abducted by fiends.
 I flipped my coin and decided to help him.
 We ran with him to the site where he last saw his kid.

 The dad + 3 townsfolk split off into the woods
-VB, YanYan, and DJ follow tracks that YanYan found and encounter the fiend and rats
+VB, YanYan, and DJ follow tracks that YanYan found and encounter the fiend and rats (imps)